dbt-labs/dbt-core/CONTRIBUTING.md

 # Runs postgres integration tests with py38 in "fail fast" mode.
 make integration
 ```
-> These make targets assume you have a recent version of [`tox`](https://tox.readthedocs.io/en/latest/) installed locally,
+> These make targets assume you have a local install of a recent version of [`tox`](https://tox.readthedocs.io/en/latest/) for unit/integration testing and pre-commit for code quality checks,
 > unless you use choose a Docker container to run tests.
 Run `make help` for more info.

 Check out the other targets in the Makefile to see other commonly used test
 suites.

+#### `pre-commit`
+[`pre-commit`](https.pre-commit.com) takes care of running all code-checks for formatting and linting.
+Run `make dev` to install `pre-commit` in your local environment.
+Once this is done you can use any of the linter-based make targets as well as a git pre-commit hook that will ensure proper formatting and linting.

 #### `tox`

-[`tox`](https://tox.readthedocs.io/en/latest/) takes care of managing virtualenvs and install dependencies in order to run
-tests.
-You can also run tests in parallel, for example, you can run unit tests
-for Python 3.7, Python 3.8, Python 3.9, `flake8` checks, and `mypy` checks in
-parallel with `tox -p`.
-Also, you can run unit tests for specific python versions
-with `tox -e py37`.
+[`tox`](https://tox.readthedocs.io/en/latest/) takes care of managing virtualenvs and install dependencies in order to run tests.
+You can also run tests in parallel, for example, you can run unit tests for Python 3.7, Python 3.8, and Python 3.9 checks in parallel with `tox -p`.
+Also, you can run unit tests for specific python versions with `tox -e py37`.
 The configuration for these tests in located in `tox.ini`.

 #### `pytest`